Degrees and Certifications:

-Teacher Message: Dear ELL students, please view the attached link to view training to Teams: ESOL; Fr.
+Teacher Message: Dear ELL students, please view the attached link to reach training to Teams: ESOL; Fr.
 Lit.
 150E and World Lit.250E.
-Your assignments are listed on Teams.
+Your assignments are listed on Teams pages.

 Read, think, write, and learn;

 that's the surest way to earn....(knowledge, respect, and money, of course).

 My present courses are Literature 150 E, and 250 E. Below you'll find the current course descriptions and syllabi.